ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

   ▸ mytestkey
 ```

-We are here a bit ahead of our time, the tool announces mainnet support.
+We are here a bit ahead of our time, the tool announces Mainnet support.
 Just choose `Fuji`:

 ```bash
 Use the arrow keys to navigate: ↓ ↑ → ←